Houston Construction Accident Lawyer

 Paralysis

-If you’ve been involved in a construction accident, there are several immediate steps you should take to ensure your well-being and document the circumstances surrounding your accident.
+If you’ve been involved in a construction accident, you should take several immediate steps to ensure your well-being and document the circumstances surrounding your accident.

-Immediately following the accident, you should seek medical attention by either dialing 911, visiting a local Houston hospital, or scheduling an urgent visit with your primary care physician (PCP), assuming you’re able to do so.
+Immediately following the accident, you should seek medical attention by either dialing 911, visiting a local Houston hospital, or scheduling an urgent visit with your primary care physician (PCP), assuming you can do so.

 There are several local hospitals you can visit in the Houston metro area, including: